Country Guides

 Taxes in South Africa

-Employers in South Africa make three social security contributions - UIF - Unemployment Insurance Fund, SDL - Skills Development Levy and Compensation for Occupational Diseases.
+Employers in South Africa make social security contributions to the Unemployment Insurance Fund (UIF), the Skills Development Levy (SDL) and the Compensation for Occupational Diseases.
 UIF and SDL payments are made monthly (defined below), are made on a monthly, while the Compensation for Occupational Diseases is paid once a year.

 Employees in South Africa pay income tax via PAYE—Pay As You Earn—and contribute to the Unemployment Social Fund.